Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 - Configurable Skill Level cap that determines whether a Skill can be awarded XP.
 - Each individual Skill can be configurable to receive any amount of daily XP.

+## Known Issues

+### Character Presets
+1. Changing sliders sometimes reverts the body properties to the first preset.
+1. Sometimes the preset button stays on screen after closing the character creation screen
+1. Changing between genders can sometimes crash to desktop

 ## Roadmap
 For all the features I intend to add to this mod, please see the [https://github.com/Will-GuiSKJ/Bannerlord.Actus.Purus/blob/master/Roadmap.md](Roadmap).